-"RESOLVED FURTHER THAT any Director or Company Secretary of the Bank be and is hereby authorised to do all such acts, deeds, and things as may be required to give effect of this resolutions, including filing of necessary e-forms with the Registrar of Companies and such other regulatory authorities."
+RESOLVED FURTHER THAT any Director or Company Secretary of the Bank be and are hereby severally authorised to do all such acts, deeds, and things as may be required to give effect of this resolutions, including filling of necessary e-forms with the Registrar of Companies, RBI and such other regulatory authorities."

-Re-appointment of Mr. L. Ravi Sankar as a Director of the Bank
+Re-appointment of Mr. N. S. Venkatesh as a Director of the Bank